project-flexos/asplos22-ae/README.md

 differ from the paper).
 We recommend choosing a machine with more than 8 cores (see 3.2).
 Our machine has 128.0 GB RAM.
 We do not recommend running this artifact on a machine with less RAM given the high memory requirements of Wayfinder for Figure 6.
-On disk side, we recommend more than 100.0 GB of free disk space to be on the safe side (roughly 60 GB for Figure 6, and 10 GB for each of Figures 9, 10, 11, and Table 1).
+On the disk side, we recommend more than 100.0 GB of free disk space to be on the safe side (roughly 60 GB for Figure 6, and 10 GB for each of Figures 9, 10, 11, and Table 1).